 The number of shelter units needed for families depends on BOTH shelter entries and exits per month.
-This is because one shelter unit is used by multiple families over the course of the hypothermia season.
-When a family exits shelter, the shelter unit is available to accommodate a newly homeless family.
+This is because once placed in shelter, a family remains until they find permanent housing.
+Once they exit the unit, however, that unit becomes available for a new family experiencing homelessness.
 This cycle repeats itself throughout the season.